lynnsabb/ParallelProject/README.md

 ## Notes

-- All code is original and not copied from online sources
 - The dataset must be placed in the project root directory
 - Ensure sufficient memory for loading the full dataset
 - CUDA implementation requires a compatible NVIDIA GPU

-## License

-Academic project - for educational purposes only.